 The ACEO Fisheries Division said that the aim of the project is to support village communities as well as an adaptive mechanism towards projected impacts of climate change.
 "The impacts of climate change on the marine resources are projected to put more pressure on the fisheries resources.
 These changes coupled with on-going fishing pressure around the country continue to present a challenge for fisheries managers.
 Alternative livelihood and adaptation activities should be developed especially those that reduce risks and present opportunities for local communities.
-FADs is one of those highlighted by communities during consultations conducted by the Fisheries Division," said ACEO Joyce Samuelu Ah Leong.
+FADs is one of those highlighted by communities during consultations conducted by the Fisheries Division" said ACEO Joyce Samuelu Ah Leong.

-In this regard, Ropeti explained that the idea of having communities' involvement is to ensure sustainability by giving community members the skills and know-how on FADs so they can perform their own maintenance as well as constructing their own when needed.

-Besides, Ropeti concluded that the FADs provide not only adaptations but supporting food security and alternative livelihood for local communities.
+"The idea of having communities' involvement is to ensure sustainability by giving community members the skills and know -how on FADs so they can perform their own maintenance as well as constructing their own when needed" said Magele Etuati Ropeti of SPC.
+"Furthermore, the FADs provide not only adaptations but supporting food security and alternative livelihood for local communities" concluded Magele.